thalesIII/tabHelper/README.md

 ## Upcoming features:
 Editor:
-        --fix saving for tabs from scratch
-        --add (edited) to the songs title once an import is edited, to look better on the songbook page --song title should include tab author and user
+        --renaming for tabs owned by the user, and no (edited) --ive typed the tabs (original, import-edited and import-unedited)

     -tabs from scratch have hardcoded author property 'user'